44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 What is a To-Do List Template?

-A to-do list template is usually a pre-formatted excel file that you can use to make your to-do list.
-For example, a basic to-do list template usually contains a column for task serial number, task name and priority, start date and end date, and finally, notes/remarks for adding extra context.
+For example, a basic template usually contains a column for task serial number, task name and priority, start date and end date, and finally, notes/remarks for adding extra context.
+Sometimes, these templates may also contain checklists and conditional formatting.

 Creating a To-Do List Template

-We will provide you with an effective and easy step-by-step guide in this section on how you can make a to-do list template.
+We will provide you with an effective and easy step-by-step guide in this section on how you can make a template.
 Here, we will discuss each step in brief for your better understanding.

 The steps to preparing a to-do list are as follows;